varshini-varsh/Facial_based_authentication_prediction/README.md

 Gender Prediction is a classification problem.
 The output layer in the gender prediction network, is of type softmax with 2 nodes indicating the two classes “Male” and “Female”.

 # Age Prediction
 Ideally, Age Prediction should be approached as a Regression problem since we are expecting a real number as the output.
 However, estimating age accurately using regression is challenging.
-Even humans cannot accurately predict the age based on looking at a person.
-However, we have an idea of whether they are in their 20s or in their 30s.
-Because of this reason, it is wise to frame this problem as a classification problem where we try to estimate the age group the person is in.
-For example, age in the range of 0-2 is a single class, 4-6 is another class and so on.
+Even humans cannot accurately predict the age based on looking at a person

-The Adience dataset has 8 classes divided into the following age groups [(0 – 2), (4 – 6), (8 – 12), (15 – 20), (25 – 32), (38 – 43), (48 – 53), (60 – 100)].
+The Adience dataset has 8 classes divided into the following age groups [(0 – 2), (4 – 6), (8 – 12), (15 – 20), (25 – 32), (38 – 43), (48 – 53), (60 – 100)]
 Thus, the age prediction network has 8 nodes in the final softmax layer indicating the mentioned age ranges.

-It should be kept in mind that Age prediction from a single image is not a very easy problem to solve as the perceived age depends on a lot of factors and people of the same age may look pretty different in various parts of the world.

 ## The code can be divided into four parts:
 * Detect Faces